JosephToscano1/cse140labs/docs/docs/lab3/part1/index.md

 Your modification of the circuit could be based on the following guidance.

-1. Lab 2 components that will still be used in this design You can use the 13-bit **multiplier** register in your Lab 2 implementation to store the 12-bit codeword and the extra 0 at the beginning.
+1. Lab 2 components that will still be used in this design
+- You can use the 13-bit **multiplier** register in your Lab 2 implementation to store the 12-bit codeword and the extra 0 at the beginning.
 The extra 0 at the end can be stored in the flip-flop **F**.
 The **accumulator** register will still be used to store the partial sum of your error detection computation.
 The **Adder/Subtractor** you have developed for Lab 2 is still needed to perform addition/subtraction during error detection/correction.
 The **controller** in Lab 2 will be used as the datapath-controller in this design.

-2. Lab 2 components that will be replaced in this design The **multiplicand** register in the design of Lab 2 will be replaced by a **counter** as we need to increment our indices by 1 as we traverse through each bit of our codeword.
+2. Lab 2 components that will be replaced in this design
+- The **multiplicand** register in the design of Lab 2 will be replaced by a **counter** as we need to increment our indices by 1 as we traverse through each bit of our codeword.
 As the lowest bit position of our original codeword is denoted as 1, this counter should start counting from 1.
-As we only need to count from 1 up to 13, a **4-bit counter** provided in the LogicWorks standard library would suffice.
+As we only need to count from 1 up to 13, a **4-bit counter** provided in the Digital standard library would suffice.

-3. New components that we will provide to you
+3. New components that we will provide to you:
 - A **16-bit decoder** to be used in the design of error correction logic.
 - A **SuperController** to be used for controlling the three-phase operation by indicating the start and the end of each phase.
   Within each phase, the operation of the circuit is actually controlled by the datapath controller (which is identical to the controller used in Lab 2).